abhayagiri/beginning-our-day/manuscripts/markdown/vol2-glossary.md

 **Visuddhimagga:** A post-canonical collection compiled by the Bhikkhu Bhadantācariya Buddhaghosa in the fifth century.
-It is a treatise explaining in detail the path to enlightenment.
+It is a treatise explaining in detail the path of purification.

 **wat** (Thai): A monastery.